 Now, more than ever, children are demonstrating a spectrum of disturbances from general feelings of anxiety to depression.
 Indeed, the quarantine has greatly affected their mental well-being.
-This has led to calls for home intervention to help kids channel their thoughts and emotions in a positive way.
+This has led to calls for home intervention to help condo living with kids become more producting by channeling thoughts and emotions in a positive way.

 Although your usual family outdoor activities during summer are inaccessible to you right now, there are many other ways you can help yourself and your children cope with the daily mental and emotional stress.

 Indoor Activities for a Productive Summer with Your Kids

 There’s nothing that kids love more than cooking, This summer, it’s time to teach your kids how to cook and not just eat.
 Instead of cooking something that may rot their teeth, how about cooking something healthy and delicious at the same time?

 One simple recipe you can also try is spaghetti and meatballs.
 It’s a meal kids really love to eat and it’ll be a treat for them to know how it’s made.
 Plus, using a recipe that uses vegetables for the sauce is a great way to introduce the greens to the kids.